robrich/kubernetes-hands-on-workshop/15-Install-Azure-Kubernetes-Service/README.md

 (See also https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal.)

-You need not wait until the Kubernetes cluster is ready to begin creating this resource.

 1. Click `Create a resource`, type `Container Registry` in the search box at the top, and choose `Container Registry`.

 2. Setup the Azure Container Registry with these settings:

-   - Choose a descriptive name
+   - Create a new Resource Group (easy to delete the whole group at the end)

-   - Use the existing resource group you created above
+   - Name the resource group `kubernetes` and

+   - Pick an Azure region close to you

-   - Choose the same location as the Kubernetes service
+   - Choose a descriptive name for the Azure Container Registry

    - Enable the Admin user